WELCOME TO YEAR 5 2023-24!

 This year is going to be fabulous!
 Moving up to Year 5, children have many experiences to look forward to as expectations for developing maturity coincides with their transition from Lower Key Stage 2 to Upper Key Stage 2.

-Alongside myself (Miss Bewick), Class 5 is lucky enough to have Mrs Whitehouse teaching English, maths, science and French on a Monday and Mrs Lowings, a fabulous Teaching Assistant, who knows the children well from last year will be working alongside us to support with our learning.
-Miss Jackson is going to be teaching PE and Music to the class on a Wednesday afternoon.
+Alongside myself (Miss Bewick), Mr Mazzotti will be teaching English, maths, science and music on a Monday and ICT on a Tuesday and Miss Jackson, a fabulous Teaching Assistant, who knows the children well from working with them in previous years, will be working alongside us to support with our learning and teaching PE to the class on a Tuesday afternoon.

 The ‘Good to be Green’ behaviour system will continue as usual across the school with children starting each morning and afternoon on a green card.
+Class Dojos can be earnt by children for doing what is expected throughout the day, with Class Dojos of the Week being displayed in the class and earning privileges throughout the following week.
 Gold cards can be earnt by going above and beyond what is expected in work, behaviour or attitude and in Class 5, when a Gold Card is given, a raffle ticket can be put into the cat (of course) box.
 Each Friday the raffle will be drawn for the chance to win a prize.

 Platinum Cards are awarded for going way above and beyond and for really wowing!
 A prize can be chosen on receipt of a Platinum and a certificate and prize will be presented in Thursday’s Celebration Assembly in front of the whole school.
 House points are also awarded for Platinum Cards and they will be displayed on the website Platinum page.

 I also award my famous ‘Smarty Pants of the Week’ that I have been doing every week since my first year of teaching.
 A Smarty Pants certificate and box of Smarties is given to whoever stands out to staff over the course of the week for being fabulous!